An Anti-Inflammatory Diet for Fatigue and Pain

 With over 10 years of experience creating nutrition plans for patients, I invite you to create your own personalized nutrition plan with me.

 Routine blood tests are the best for assessing the inflammatory potential of your diet.
 Ask your doctor to measure C-reactive protein (hsCRP) and homocysteine.
-Those with ME/CFS, may also consider adding blood measures for interleukin 6 (IL-6) and tumor necrosis factor-alpha (TNF-a).
-More specific testing can also be measured via specialty lab by doing a blood spot analysis of omega fats to determine your ratio.
+Those with long COVID and ME/CFS, may also consider adding blood measures for interleukin 6 (IL-6) and tumor necrosis factor-alpha (TNF-a).
+More specific testing can also be measured via a specialty lab by doing a blood spot analysis of omega fats to determine your ratio.

 References